 ALROSA, one of the world’s leading diamond companies, joins forces with Christie’s auction house and jewelry designer Anna Hu to help fight the COVID-19 pandemic.
-Hosted by ALROSA’s charity initiative, Diamonds That Care, an online auction takes place July 3 – July 13.
+Hosted by ALROSA’s charity initiative, Diamonds That Care, an online diamond auction takes place July 3 – July 13.
 It will offer for sale three Hu high jewelry originals, especially made for the event.
-Featuring the most exquisite brown and white diamonds, these exceptional pieces are sure to attract jewelry collectors and international philanthropists.
+Featuring the most exquisite brown and white diamonds, these exceptional pieces of fine jewelry are sure to attract diamond jewelry collectors and international philanthropists.

 All proceeds will provide relief to the families of the fallen healthcare workers.

 The idea of this initiative formed this spring, and the auction at Christie’s in Hong Kong is a first for Diamonds That Care.
 It provides hundreds of ALROSA’s rarest natural diamonds — mostly brown-toned — to the jewelry artist, commissioning one-of-a-kind jewelry pieces, and organizes a diamond auction sale, with all proceeds going to a noble cause.

 From light beige to rich brown, the diamonds take center stage in this initiative.
 Ethically and responsibly recovered from Yakutia, Russia, the clarity, color, and weight of these rare diamonds are exceptional.
 Anna Hu designed her diamond necklace around a stunning 27.02-carat pear-shaped fancy brown-yellow diamond.

 Aside from their beauty, rarity, and value, brown diamonds have been chosen for this initiative because they are the color of the Earth.
 They aim to bring to help people in need.